precisely/rapids/doc/architecture.md

 25. Basic higher order flows.

   Two functions, `fcall` and `fapply` perform call and apply sematics on flows.
 The compiler recognizes `(fcall ..)` and `(fapply ...)` expressions as suspending expressions.
-The functions themselves simply perpare their arguments according to standard `call` and `apply` semantics, respectively, and pass the bindings to the entry point continuation of the flow object.
+The functions themselves simply perpare their arguments according to standard `call` and `apply` semantics, respectively, and pass the bindings to the entry point partition function of the flow object.

 26. Advanced higher order flows.